tinyplex/tinybase/site/guides/1_the_basics/5_listening_to_stores.md

 ## Summary

 We've now seen how to create a Store, set data in it, read it back out, and set up listeners to detect whenever it changes.
-Those are the essential basics of a TinyBase Store, but still just the start!

-Next we will show how you can quickly build user interfaces on top of a Store, and for that, it's time to proceed to the Building UIs guide.
+Finally we'll cover how to wrap multiple changes together, in the Transactions guide.